kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 Thus, I'm using sliding window for my streaming analytics.

-For example my analytics will be computing total tips per 15 mins computed in every 5 mins.
+For example my analytics will be computing total tips for each location for the past 15 mins computed in every 5 mins.
 A new window will be created in every 5 mins, and each of this windows will contain the taxi ride events recieved in last 15 mins.....

 overlap
 Result materialization

-**Q4**

-..

-...

-..
+**Q4** Explain which performance metrics would be important for the streaming analytics for your customer cases

+**Answer:**

+Among the two most important performance metrics (*latency* and *throughput*) of stream processing systems, **throughput** would be most relavant metric for my customers.

+The reason behind this is that my customers want to see a list of the most rewarding pick-up locations in terms of tips earned by the end of these rides.
+In other words, they want the see the statistics of tip amount grouped by pick-up locations.
+As we know from the **Central Limit Theorem**, the confidence in the estimate is proportional to sample size.
+Namely, as the sample increases, so does the confidence in the estimate that we calculate, which in terms results into lower uncertainty and higher precision.

+So, for this streaming analytics to be reliable for my customers, it has make sure that it processes event streams with high throughput.
+Because, high throughput will ensure **higher reliablity** of the result that we disseminate back to our customer.
+Because, then my customers would be assured that a pick-up location with high tip amount (result of the streaming analytics) is actually rewarding, as it was computed by processing a substantial number of taxi ride events.
+Otherwise stated, high throughput will ensure that the result is not skewed by any outlier (i.e. a single taxi ride with a remarkably high amount of tip).

+Although, by no means, the analysis above implies that *latency* is not an important metric for my customers.
+As for any streaming analytics application the goal is to achieve lower latency and higher throughput.
+But in case of my streaming analytics the importance of **throughput** outweighs *latency*.

 **Q5** *Provide a design of your architecture for the streaming analytics service in which you clarify: customer data sources, mysimbdp message brokers, mysimbdp streaming computing service, customer streaming analytics app, mysimbdp-coredms, and other components, if needed.*